McMatty/McMatty.github.io/_posts/2019-10-07-Attacking-with-nuget.md

 ---

 <p>
-Supply chain attacks through package management is nothing new but I have been looking into how it could be used to attack an organization recently.
-I wanted to see how easy it would be to gain a foothold.
+Supply chain attacks through package management systems is not new however there does not seem to be much written about nuget.
 </p>

 <h3>What is nuget?</h3>